IMAP-Science-Operations-Center/imap-data-access/README.md

 Download a level 0 SWE file on 2024/01/05

+> [!NOTE]
-Note: Make sure the directory configuration is correct, see Data Directory section for more information.
+> Make sure the directory configuration is correct, see the [Data Directory section](https://github.com/IMAP-Science-Operations-Center/imap-data-access#data-directory) for more information.

 ```bash
 $ imap-data-access download imap/swe/l0/2024/01/imap_swe_l0_sci_20240105_v001.pkts